vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

  While the default graph does not support displaying these, yet, you can use [OctoPrint-PlotlyTempGraph](https://github.com/jneilliii/OctoPrint-PlotlyTempGraph) to view them.

  ### Before switching from the official Enclouse Version...
- You **must** remove all temperature sensors from your enclouse config and add them again, once you have installed the version from this fork!
+ You **must** remove all temperature sensors from your enclouse config and add them again, once you have installed the enclosure version from this fork!
+ That is because I added new settings for each sensor (if it should be displayed in the graph or not) and this causes existing configs to be incompatible with this fork.
+If someone knows how to avoid this, fell free to reach out to me.

 ### Installation:
  Open Plugin Manager and install from this Url: